 • speak to your local police officer

 • report a crime that's already happened, such as a theft or damage to property

 • make the police aware of any policing issues in your area

 For more information on Third Party Reporting and how you can Third Party Report a crime, including Hate Crime, please click here.

 The Equalities Engagement project supports public bodies to engage with diverse communities and community organisations to positively advance the Public Sector Equality Duty in Edinburgh and the Lothians.
 The project also progresses the capacity and participation of diverse communities across Edinburgh and the Lothians.
 Our Equality Engagement Officer is responsible for facilitating communication between communities of protected characteristics* and mainstream services.
 We are always looking for ways to work with a variety of communities of protected characteristics*.
 We welcome opportunities to speak to any group and communities about their experiences and issues they may have.
-If you would like us to visit you, please contact ELREC or our Equalities Engagement Officer, Alexa Marion Anderson at firstname.lastname@example.org
+If you would like us to visit you, please contact ELREC or our Equalities Engagement Officer, Mizan Rahman at MRahman@elrec.org.uk

 - For equality and diversity related events being held by ELREC please click here